AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## Documentation updates - January 2020 {#doc-updates-january-2020}

-The 'Creating a cross-channel delivery workflow' getting started guide has been updated and included into the core documentation.
+The Deliverability documentation has been updated with a new section on IP Certification.
+[Read more](../../sending/using/ip-certification.md)

+A new section describing how to create a cross-channel delivery workflow is available.
 [Read more](../../automating/using/workflow-cross-channel-delivery.md)

 The Indicator calculation section for Dynamic reports has been updated.
 [Read more](../../reporting/using/indicator-calculation.md)